From X-rays to High-Energy Gamma-rays: A Comprehensive Multi-Wavelength Study of Early Gamma-Ray Burst Afterglows: Multi-wavelength Analysis

-where, N$_0$, $\alpha$, E$_0$, $\beta$, E$_{\mathrm{p}}$, and s are the normalization, low-energy photon index, pivot energy, high-energy photon index, peak energy, and smoothness parameter, respectively.
-While the PL serves as a baseline model, the SBPL captures a potential spectral peak or break.
+Here, $N_E$ represents the photon spectrum, $A$ is the normalization, $E_p$ is the peak energy, $\alpha$ is the spectral slope below the peak, $\beta$ is the spectral slope above the peak, and $n$ is the smoothness parameter, which is fixed to $n = 2$.
+While the PL serves as a baseline model, the SBPL captures a potential spectral peak.

 For the joint spectra, we accounted for Galactic absorption using the \texttt{tbabs} model, based on the estimated neutral hydrogen column density along the line of sight.
 Intrinsic host-galaxy absorption is modeled with \texttt{ztbabs}, with the redshift-dependent host-galaxy column density $N_{\rm H}(z)$ as a free parameter.
-In all SBPL fits, we fixed the smoothness parameter to $s=2$.